psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

 data across many providers, and to re-share data with a community.
 One could think of Datalad as "Git for collections of datasets".

-A such, this software is ideally suited for projects like our *studyforrest* effort.
+As such, this software is ideally suited for projects like our *studyforrest* effort.
 It applies the successful model of collaborative, decentralized open source software development to the domain of managing and sharing (scientific) data.
 Please see the `software page </software.html>`_ for more information.